Creating a Community of Possibilities.

 Here’s how your dollars make a difference:

-- EDUCATION: Children succeed academically and in life.
+- EDUCATION: Helping children and youth succeed academically and in life.

-- FINANCIAL SECURITY: Families become financially secure and independent.
+- FINANCIAL SECURITY: Ensuring families become more financially secure.

 United Way is a champion for working families.